 The Rise of the Modern Call Center

-Throughout the 1970s call center technology continued to develop and expand into different sectors of the economy such as banking, airline reservation systems, and telephone sales.
-The advent of commercial applications for digital telephone technology began in earnest during the 1980s with the development of fiber optics in the 1980s ushered in the age of digital phone transmission.
+Throughout the 1970s, call center technology continued to develop and expand into different sectors of the economy, such as banking, airline reservation systems, and telephone sales.
+The advent of commercial applications for digital telephone technology began in earnest during the 1980s, with the development of fiber optics in the 1980s ushered in the age of digital phone transmission.
 The 1980s also saw the deregulation of long-distance calling and the expansion of toll-free telephone numbers, which helped to firmly establish the call center as an integral component serving industries.

 Call Centers Today

-Solutions from Telecom, Inc.
+Customer Contact Solutions from Telecom, Inc.